RaspAP/raspap-docs/docs/repeater.md

 ![](https://user-images.githubusercontent.com/229399/224007041-f1f11f60-0545-4673-a87d-7c6297d2b129.png){: style="width:460px"}

-This instructs the `dhcpcd` daemon to treat the `wlan0` interface with a lower priority than the `wlan1` interface.
+This instructs the DHCP daemon to treat the `wlan0` interface with a lower priority than the `wlan1` interface.
 There's nothing magic about the value "305" in this example &#151; the important thing is that the AP interface has a higher value, and thus a lower priorty, than the `wlan1` interface.

 For your changes to take effect, choose **Restart hotspot** from the **Hotspot** interface.